 Accurate billing is essential for the financial sustainability of eye care practices.
 Below is a list of the most commonly used billing codes in ophthalmology and optometry in Canada.
 It’s important to note that, while this list represents a selection of commonly used codes, numerous other codes exist for specific procedures, materials, and follow-up care.

-Optometry Billing Codes
+Optometry Billing Codes in Canada

 Alberta Health Care Insurance Plan (AHCIP) optometry billing codes: